Dan J. Harkey

 Changing the Character of Real Property:

-Removing single-family zoning and allowing high-density multi-tenant buildings in residential neighborhoods is now a law and a fact of life in California.
+Removing single-family zoning and allowing high-density multi-tenant buildings in residential neighborhoods is now the law and a fact of life in California.
 Over the last few years, new rules have eliminated single-family and up-zoning properties to create more high-density multi-tenant residential apartments.
 Promoting low-cost housing is in vogue.

 Localized planning tends to focus on protecting neighborhoods’ peacefulness and tranquility.
 Newly created state-run bureaucracies may or may not make decisions about maintaining or improving neighborhood lifestyles or having a vested interest in you, your family, and others.